Quarkus MCP Server

 This extension provides a declarative API that enables developers to implement the MCP server features easily.

-extension first to your build file.
+extension to your build file first.

 For instance, with Maven, add the following dependency to your POM file: